Jarcuterie with Pickled Cherries

 - crackers and dried breadsticks – no wrong way to go here.
 Go down the cracker aisle at your store and choose a couple of fun crackers!

 - herbs – A little greenery adds visual appeal.
 I added rosemary and thyme from my garden.
+Use any extra rosemary to make grapefruit vodka cocktails with rosemary.

 Be sure to choose Michigan Montmorency tart cherries for these jars!